constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/introduction.md

 As a running example throughout this paper, we consider the publication of sensor data.
 For example, the query in [](#example-sparql) targets the [DAHCC](cite:cites dahcc_resource) dataset.
-We have created queries to get the measures between a specific interval (the filter expression will vary in our experiment) and information about the sensor using a metadata file, which is available at [https://github.com/predict-idlab/DAHCC-Sources/blob/main/instantiated_examples/_Homelab.owl](https://github.com/predict-idlab/DAHCC-Sources/blob/main/instantiated_examples/_Homelab.owl)
+We have created queries to get the measures between a specific time interval (the filter expression will vary in our experiment) and information about the sensor using a metadata file, which is available at [https://github.com/predict-idlab/DAHCC-Sources/blob/main/instantiated_examples/_Homelab.owl](https://github.com/predict-idlab/DAHCC-Sources/blob/main/instantiated_examples/_Homelab.owl)